 The Housing & Climate Crises

 Density is a critical solution to our compounding housing and climate crises.
 Our region’s housing growth does not meet the scale of our growing population’s needs.
 To address this sustainably and equitably, we must grow housing options within our current neighborhoods to meet the needs of residents across King County and preserve our local environment.
-We have a window of opportunity with the Washington Can’t Wait Campaign to take bold action for affordability and the environmental justice.
+We have a window of opportunity with the Washington Can’t Wait Campaign to take bold action for affordability and environmental justice.

-Current estimates report a need of 244,000 additional, affordable homes in King County by 2040 to meet our community’s housing gap.
-Despite our region’s economic boom, those with the lowest incomes are being hit hardest.
+Current estimates report a need of 244,000 additional, affordable homes in King County by 2040 to address our community’s housing gap.
+Despite our region’s recent economic boom, those with the lowest incomes are being hit hardest.
 Households making less than 80% average median income are spending over 30% of their income on housing – which leaves very little for food, clothing, and medical expenses.
-Dense, affordable, and equitable transit-oriented communities are one of the most effective tools we have to address the affordability and climate crisis.
+Dense, affordable, and equitable transit-oriented communities are one of the most effective tools we have to address the affordability and climate crises.

 How do we build “denser”?